scottlamb/moonfire-nvr/guide/troubleshooting.md

 This log message is packed with debugging information:

 *   the date and time: `2021-03-08T23:14:18.388`.
-*   the name of the thread that prompted the flush: `sync-2`.
 *   a flush count: `3810`.
 This is handy for checking how often Moonfire NVR is flushing.
 *   a reason for the flush: `120 sec after start of 1 minute 14 seconds courtyard-main recording 3/1842086`.